 - Enter the URL of the web page and select a data type like Local Business.

 - Begin tagging the data associated with each field found on your website.
 For example, tag your business phone number with the phone number field.
 Accuracy is key in this step.
 Even if you tag only take a few items, it is better those items be correct than to tag multiple items incorrectly.

 - Once you have finished tagging all the items on your web page, click on the Create HTML button in the top right.

 The next page will show you your structured data as JSON-LD Markup that you can copy and paste to your website.
 Of course, test the URL using Google’s Rich Results Test.

-Remember, there is no direct evidence that adding schema markup will affect your organic search rankings.
+Remember, there is no direct evidence that using a schema markup generator and adding the schema markup to your website will affect your search rankings.
 However, having rich, attractive snippets do make your web page stand out in the search engine results (SERP).
-And having improved visibility will likely lead to more clicks to your website.
+And having improved visibility online will lead to more clicks to your website.

 I hope these tools will help you add schema markup to your site.
 Did I miss a step?
 Were you successful in adding the code snippet?
 Let us know if you have any questions.